Astron/Astron/doc/internal_protocol.md

     `args(uint32 context, uint32 do_id, uint16 field_count,
           [uint16 field, VALUE old, VALUE new]*field_count)`
 **DBSERVER_UPDATE_STORED_OBJECT_IF_EQUALS_RESP(1025)**
-    `args(uint32 context, bool success, [VALUE]*field_count)`
+    `args(uint32 context, uint8 ret_code, [VALUE]*field_count)`
 > This message replaces the current values of the given object with new values, only if the old values match the current state of the database.
 This method of updating the database is used to prevent race conditions, particularily when the new values are derived or dependent on the old values.

 > If any of the given _old_ values don't match then the entire transaction fails.
-If unsuccessful, the current values of all given fields will be returned in order in serialized form, after 'success'.
+In this case, the current values of all given fields will be returned in order in serialized form, after 'FAILURE_VALUE_NOT_EQUAL'.

+> If any of the given fields are not database fields, the entire transaction fails, In this case the return code is 'FAILURE_INVALID_FIELD'.
+The current values are not returned.

 **DBSERVER_UPDATE_QUERY(1018)**